ironmansoftware/universal-modules/Components/Calendar/README.md

 ### EventClicked

-An event handler that is fired when an event is clicked.
+An event handler that is fired when an event is clicked. `$Body` will contain a JSON string with the event. `$EventData` will contain an object with the event's properties.

 ```powershell
 New-UDCalendar -Events @(